Sen. Ted Cruz leads 11 GOP senators challenging Biden win over Trump - Sentinel Colorado

 Thune’s remarks as the GOP whip in charge of rounding up votes show that Republican leadership is not putting its muscle behind Trump’s demands, but allowing senators to choose their course.
 He noted the gravity of questioning the election outcome.

 “This is an issue that’s incredibly consequential, incredibly rare historically and very precedent-setting,” he said.
-“This is a big vote.
-They are thinking about it.”
+“This is a big vote.”

 Pence will be carefully watched as he presides over what is typically a routine vote count in Congress but is now heading toward a prolonged showdown that could extend into Wednesday night, depending on how many challenges are mounted.